-- 1. The following classifications of students may secure off-campus housing if they desire: - a.
-Students who are 21 years of age or older at the time of enrollment - b.
-Students who are married - c.
-Students who have already been in attendance at a college for at least four semesters - d.
-Foreign students - e.
-Students who meet the criteria for financial independence as determined by the Financial Aid Office
+Housing.
+The following classifications of students may secure off-campus housing if they desire:

+- a) Students who are 21 years of age or older at the time of enrollment. - b) Married students. - c) Students who have been in attendance at Louisburg College for at least four semesters. - d) Students who meet the criteria for financial independence as determined by the financial aid office. - e) Students who live within commuting distance with their parent/guardians.

+All other students must live in Louisburg College housing.
+Any student who falsifies his/her status to avoid living on campus will be assigned a room and charged rent regardless of whether or not the student resides on campus.
 All other students must live on campus in College housing or commute from the home of their parents or close relatives.

-- 2. All housing arrangements are to be made through the Assistant Dean for Student Development. - 3.
-A student whose academic load drops below 12 hours is no longer a full-time student and may be required to move out of the residence hall and commute from home. - 4.
-Any student who changes rooms or removes or exchanges furniture without the consent of the Assistant Dean for Student Development is subject to disciplinary action. - 5.
-A student must get permission from the resident director or the Dean of Students before having guests overnight in residence hall rooms.
+- 1. All housing arrangements are to be made through the Assistant Dean for Student Life. - 2.
+A student whose academic load drops below 12 hours is no longer a full-time student and may be required to move out of the residence hall and commute from home.

-- 6. Guests of the opposite sex are permitted in students' rooms and residence hall hallways only during open house periods.
-Violators of this policy are subject to suspension. - 7.
+- 3. Any student who changes rooms or removes or exchanges furniture without the consent of the Assistant Dean for Student Life is subject to disciplinary action. - 4.
+A student must get permission from the Residence Hall Mentor before having guests overnight in residence hall rooms, and overnight guests must complete a registration form and submit to the Residence Hall Mentor. - 5.
+Guests of the opposite sex are permitted in students' rooms and residence hall hallways only during published visitation hours. - 6.
 Any student who damages furniture or buildings must pay the expense of repairs.
-Each occupant of a room will be held responsible for its care and preservation. - 8.
-Any student with specific housing needs because of a disability or medical condition must provide documentation, in advance, to the Assistant Dean for Residence Life.
+Each occupant of a room will be held responsible for its care and preservation. - 7.
+Any student with specific housing needs because of a disability or medical condition must provide documentation, in advance, to the Dean of Students.
+Requests will be reviewed with the ADA Coordinator to determine the validity of the request.
 Such requests may restrict the student to housing in specific residence hall locations.